allisonmachado/blog.allison.bsb.br/posts/cloud-tasks-faq.md

 The Cloud Tasks [documentation][2] states:

 1. You create a worker to process the tasks.
+    - HTTP endpoint with a public IP address.
 2. You create a queue.
+    - It can take a few minutes for a newly created queue to be available.
 3. You programmatically asks Cloud Tasks to add a new task.
+    - You specify the service and handler that process the task, and optionally pass task-specific data along to the handler.
 4. The Cloud Tasks service returns an OK to the originating application and saves it to storage.
 6. The worker processes the task.
 7. To complete the sequence, the worker informs the successful processing to the Cloud Tasks service.

 ![CLOUD TASKS WORKFLOW](images/posts/cloud-tasks-workflow.png 'CONSISTENT FOR UPDATE') [*Cloud Tasks queues with HTTP targets*][3]

+## What properties to consider when creating a Queue?

+When creating a new queue in Cloud Tasks, there are several properties that you should consider based on your application's needs.
+Here are some important properties to consider:

+- Name: Each queue is a named resource and must have a unique name within the project.
+- Rate limits: You can set a maximum number of dispatches per second and maximum concurrent task dispatches.
+- Retry settings: You can configure how many times Cloud Tasks should retry a failed task, and how long to wait between retries.

+By considering these properties when creating a new queue in Cloud Tasks, you can ensure that your tasks are executed efficiently and reliably according to your application's specific needs.

+## Can I publish a task while the Queue is paused?

+The Cloud Tasks [documentation][2] states: *"If a queue is paused then the system will stop executing the tasks in the queue until it is resumed.
+Tasks can still be added when the queue is paused."*

 # System Design :globe_with_meridians: